A neighbour selection approach for identifying differential networks in conditional functional graphical models: Introduction

-Here we propose a neighbour selection strategy that extends the approach proposed by \cite{zhao2024} to the estimation of conditional functional graphical models whose structure may vary with an arbitrary number of continuos and discrete external covariates.
-In detail, for each node we formulate the identification of its neighbours as a function-on-function (fof) regression problem modelling the interaction between the response variables, in our case the EEG time-series, and the covariates.
-The fof regression model is then approximated by projecting the observed functions in a node-specific basis determined via FPCA.
+Here, we propose a neighbor selection strategy, schematically illustrated in Fig.~\ref{fig:approach_overview}, that extends the approach proposed by \cite{zhao2024} to the estimation of conditional functional graphical models whose structure may vary with an arbitrary number of continuous and discrete external covariates.
+In detail, for each node, we formulate the identification of its neighbors as a function-on-function (fof) regression problem, modeling the interaction between the response variables (in our case, the EEG time-series) and the covariates.
+The fof regression model is then approximated by projecting the observed functions in a node-specific basis determined via Functional Principal Component Analysis (FPCA).
 The coefficient matrices of the resulting vector-on-vector (vov) regression model are estimated through a group-lasso-penalized least squares approach.
-The result is a fully automated, data--driven approach that, given a set of observed functions, characterizes their conditional dependence structure by directly identifying the pairwise interactions modulated by each covariate.
-We demonstrate the benefit of our proposed approach in the framework of functional EEG connectivity by comparing its performance with that of FUDGE and three related variants on both simulated data and experimental EEG recordings from a public dataset concerning alcohol use disorder \citep{ingber1997,zhang1995}.
-The implemented approach is available at \texttt{https://github.com/AlessiaMapelli/condFGM}.
+The result is a fully automated, data-driven approach that, given a set of observed functions, characterizes their conditional dependence structure by directly identifying the pairwise interactions that vary with each covariate.
+We demonstrate the benefit of our proposed approach in the framework of functional EEG connectivity by comparing its performance with that of FuDGE and three related variants on both simulated data and experimental EEG recordings from a public dataset concerning alcohol use disorder \citep{ingber1997,zhang1995}.
+The proposed framework is general and applicable across a broad range of settings and applications.
+An open-source implementation is publicly available at \texttt{https://github.com/AlessiaMapelli/condFGM}.

 The paper is organized as follows.
-In Section \ref{sec:stat_model} we described the proposed fof-regression based neighbour selection approach.
-In Section \ref{sec:estimation} we provide detail on the implementing procedure for estimating the coefficient matrices of the resulting approximated vov regression models.
+In Section \ref{sec:stat_model}, we described the proposed fof-regression-based neighbor selection approach.
+In Section \ref{sec:estimation}, we provide details on the estimation procedure for the coefficient matrices of the resulting approximated vov regression models.
 Section \ref{sec:results_simulation} and Section \ref{sec:results_experdata} collects the results from the analysis of the simulated and the experimental EEG data, respectively.
 Our conclusions are offered in Section \ref{sec:discussion}.